louisantoinem/songcheat-core/README.md

 * `VexTab`

   Allows converting a SongCheat to a VexTab string.
   This class can be used both in Node and in browser, but actually displaying the generated VexTab requires a browser).

+* `Ascii`

+  Creates a configurable ascii string mixing lyrics and chord changes for a unit or part.

 * `Player`